Maier Centre Group Programs

 Our staff works together as a transdisciplinary team, with every member contributing to provide a consistent integrated approach across the disciplines.
 Team members may include:

-Visits with consultants can occur in the home and/or at the Maier Centre, a specialized environment designed to enable families to focus on the skill-based learning they require.
+Visits with consultants can occir in the home, the Maier Centre and/or in the community to enable families to focus on the skills they require in the setting that best meets the needs of the child and family.
 Specialized Services are available for all children who are eligible through FSCD, including children with other developmental disorders or delays such as Down syndrome, Fragile X, Global Developmental Delay, Severe Communication and Behaviour Disorder, and others.

 Early Childhood Services (ECS)